 Your super fund administers the work test rules, so once you’ve turned 67 it will usually request an annual written declaration stating that you have been gainfully employed for at least 40 hours in 30 consecutive days before it accepts a personal contribution from you.

-Keep in mind that down the track you may also need to prove you have met the work test requirements (for example, if requested by the ATO or your superannuation trustee) and it’s your responsibility to be able to do so.
+Keep in mind that down the track you may also need to prove you have met the work test requirements that have applied retrospectively (for example, if requested by the ATO or your superannuation trustee) and it’s your responsibility to be able to do so.
 For employees, this should be a relatively straightforward process, using payslips that clearly detail the hours you’ve worked.
 If you are self-employed, documented evidence of work completed, including invoices substantiating the income received and hours worked, is normally sufficient proof of meeting the work test, particularly if it’s clear you are genuinely carrying on a business.
 It’s important to note that voluntary work, where no gain or reward is received, will not meet the requirements for the work test.

 It’s a good idea to check with your super fund about the requirements needed before making a contribution.